UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: Survey on the Pre-training of Trajectory Embeddings

 \subsection{Auto-encoding-based Methods}

-The Auto-Encoding (AE) framework~\cite{hinton2006reducing} is a fundamental concept in self-supervised learning.
-Its primary aim is to efficiently encode unlabeled data.

-This framework consists of two main components: an encoder and a decoder.
-Its training objective is to replicate its input in its output as closely as possible.
-The encoder compresses input data into compact low-dimensional vectors.
-Next, the decoder attempts to reconstruct the original data from the compressed low-dimensional vectors, thus recovering the original information from the reduced vector embeddings.
-This process encourages the encoder to identify and preserve the most critical features in the input vectors for its reconstruction.
+The Auto-Encoding (AE) framework~\cite{hinton2006reducing} is a fundamental self-supervised learning approach for efficient encoding of unlabeled data.
+The framework employs an encoder that compresses input data into low-dimensional vectors and a decoder that reconstructs the original data from these vectors.
+Through this process of compression and reconstruction, the encoder learns to preserve essential features of the input data.

-The AE framework enjoys broad application across numerous domains and facilitates dimensionality reduction~\cite{DBLP:conf/nips/OordVK17}, denoising~\cite{DBLP:journals/jmlr/VincentLLBM10}, anomaly detection~\cite{liu2020online}, and the creation of generative models~\cite{DBLP:journals/corr/ZhaoSE17b}.
-It is also useful for the pre-training of trajectory embeddings, mapping variable-length sequential data to fixed-length vectors.
+The AE framework has been widely adopted for dimensionality reduction~\cite{DBLP:conf/nips/OordVK17}, denoising~\cite{DBLP:journals/jmlr/VincentLLBM10}, anomaly detection~\cite{liu2020online}, and generative modeling~\cite{DBLP:journals/corr/ZhaoSE17b}.
+It is particularly valuable for learning trajectory embeddings, enabling the conversion of variable-length sequences into fixed-length vectors.